tannerntannern/ts-mixer/README.md

 * Possible values:
     - `'copy'` (default) - Simply copies all properties (minus `prototype`) from the base classes/constructor functions onto the mixed class.
 Like `settings.prototypeStrategy = 'copy'`, this strategy also suffers from stale references, but shouldn't be a concern if you don't redefine static methods after mixing.
     - `'proxy'` - Similar to `settings.prototypeStrategy`, proxy's static method access to base classes.
 Has the same benefits/downsides.

+### `settings.initFunction`
+* If set, `ts-mixer` will automatically call the function with this name upon construction
+* Possible values:
+    - `null` (default) - disables the behavior
+    - a string - function name to call upon construction
+* Read more about why you would want this in [dealing with constructors](#dealing-with-constructors)

 # Author
 Tanner Nielsen <tannerntannern@gmail.com>